I know it's a long shot calling a throw together meal 'magical'...but if it exists, this is it.

 1 tablespoon coconut aminos

-In a dry pan, lightly toast the coriander seeds over a low heat until fragrant.
+In a medium to large dry pan, lightly toast the coriander seeds over a low heat until fragrant.

 Add the onion and garlic with a dash of veggie stock or if you are using it, olive oil.
 Sauté until soft and translucent.